Ashwini-Kumar-Mahawar/AI-Voice-Agent/README.md

   - Bootstrap modal for error handling
   - Audio player to play generated speech
 - Integrated frontend with backend `/tts` endpoint using JavaScript `fetch()`

 ---

+## ✅ Day 4 – Echo Bot

+- Added a new section under the TTS UI titled **Echo Bot**
+- Used the **MediaRecorder API** to:
+  - Record user's voice via microphone
+  - Play it back using an `<audio>` element
+- Buttons added:
+  - 🎙️ `Start Recording`
+  - ⏹️ `Stop Recording`
+- Playback happens right after stopping the recording

+> No backend logic required for this part — 100% frontend!

+---